Milk Blebs and Shooting Pain

 - a trauma wound to the nipple

 This kind of nipple trauma can occur with an issue like improper latch and the resulting wound and healing process.
+Physician Guide to Breastfeeding states, however, that blebs are not related to latch.
+So, who is to say?

 In review, possible causes of milk blisters and blebs include;